arcadiapage/arcadiapage.github.io/_drafts/what-to-do-when-you-feel-like-you-re-always-chasing-the-newest-idea.md

 Of course, how you decide to filter your ideas is a personal choice.
 But here are some of my personal boundaries for which ideas can be officially turned into projects.

-- **Do I have time to work on this idea?** If an idea is really complex or will take more time  or energy than what I have to turn into a fully completed project, I put it off until circumstances are more favorable.
+* **Do I have time to work on this idea?** If an idea is really complex or will take more time  or energy than what I have to turn into a fully completed project, I put it off until circumstances are more favorable.
-- **Does this idea keep reappearing over and over?** If so, that means it's something that my intuition is telling me I need to pay attention to.
+* **Does this idea keep reappearing over and over?** If so, that means it's something that my intuition is telling me I need to pay attention to.
 It may be a project worth starting.
-- **Does this idea keep tugging at me?
+* **Does this idea keep tugging at me?
 Do I feel like I'm being pulled towards it or that it's drawing me in?** If I get a new project idea and it keeps pulling at me, even months after I first thought of it, that means it's something I need to work on.

 At the start of last year I was working on a book, but I abandoned it because the concept for my last book, Thoughtful Planning, kept tugging at me.
 It was a struggle because I wasn't sure if I was just being flaky.
 But when I started the new book and writing came so easily, I knew that I had made the right choice in abandoning the book that I was working on.

-Also, serendipitously coming across helpful information related to your idea may indicate that it's ready to be turned into a project.
+Also, randomly coming across helpful information related to your idea may indicate that it's ready to be turned into a project.

 And one last thing to consider: